archtechx/tenancy/source/docs/storage-drivers.md

 The benefit of this storage driver is that you don't have to use both Redis and a database for your data.
 Also you don't have to do as much configuration.

 To use this driver, you need to have a `tenants` table.
 You may also use a custom database connection.
 By default, `tenancy.storage.db.connection` is set to `central`, which means that the `central` database connection will be used to store tenants.
 This connection is not automatically created, so you'd have to create it manually.
+You can create database connections in the `config/database.php` file.

 If you'd like to use an existing connection, you can set this config to the name of the connection, e.g. `mysql`.
 You can also set this value to `null` and the package will use the `database.default` connection.